sahin88/Django_React_Stlviewer_App/readme.md

 ```
 # CREATE DATABASE fileupp OWNER name;

 ```

-Finally Update your settings.py and enter your password and username
+Finally, update your "settings.py" and enter your password and username

 ```
 DATABASES = {